adamkucharski/reducing-uncertainty/README.md

 ### Summary

-This repository contains code used to generate the figure in:
+This repository contains code used to generate the figures in:

 Kucharski AJ, Riley S. Reducing uncertainty about flavivirus infections.
 Lancet Infect Dis.
 2016

+Assay sensitivity (defined as the probability of avoiding false-negative, given previous infection with a homotypic virus) is assumed to be 95% by default.
+Specificity (ie. probability of avoiding false-positive, given heterotypic infection) is assumed to be 70%.

 ### Guide to files